agt-the-walker/shogi-utils/cheatsheet.md

-# Scope

-I'm only interested in shogi variants with drops, and whose board size doesn't differ too much from regular shogi.
+I only list shogi variants with drops, and whose board size doesn't differ too much from regular shogi.

 # Shogi